Louis Amberg: Early life

 Amberg had a tendency to stab a fork in the face of anyone who annoyed or offended him.
 He once stabbed Milton Berle in the face after Berle insulted him from the stage of the Vanity Fair Club.
-An urban legend claims that Amberg turned down a circus scout proposal that Amberg appears as the Missing link at a salary of $50.00 a week.

 Murder

 Joseph Amberg was murdered on September 30, 1935.
 Less than a month later, Pretty Amberg's body was found on the back seat of a flaming car early in the morning of October 23, 1935 across from 131 North Elliot Place, Brooklyn.
 He had been stripped of his clothes, a sack placed over his head with his hands tied with wire.
 A witness who first spotted the flames saw several men running away from the scene.

 Amberg's body was claimed by an undertaker and he was buried without any ceremony.
 An individual named Al Stern or Stein, 21, was considered a suspect in the killing of both Amberg brothers and at least seven others since that August.
 The deaths of the Amberg brothers were part of a violent gangland murder spree.
 The day after Pretty Amberg's death, Dutch Schultz and five others were slaughtered in what the media initially speculated could be retaliation for the deaths of the Amberg brothers.